"I have described nothing but what I saw myself, or learned from others" - Thucydides, Peloponnesian War

 air is fresh and clean.

-Sitting in this joyous solitude I can feel tears falling freely down my cheeks.
-Another memory has broken the peace and invaded my mind.
-I close my eyes, but the black canvas of my eyelids only acts as a projector screen and enhances the images I see . . .
+Sitting in this joyous solitude I can feel tears rolling freely down my cheeks.
+Another memory has broken the peace of my mind.
+I close my eyes, and the black canvas of my eyelids acts as the perfect projector screen to enhance the images I recall . . .